 Distance: 75km

-It’d be rude to visit the world famous Margaret River Region and not sample a few of their world class wines!
+It’d be rude to visit the world-famous Margaret River region and not sample a few world-class wines!
 Along your way; Voyager Estate, Leeuwin Estate, Flametree Wines, and Xanadu Wines should be a good start for any palette.

 Rain, hail or shine, after a long, hard day of sampling the region’s finest wines, there’s no better way to relax than in nature’s bubbling waters at Injidup Natural Spa.
 This is a completely free, natural rock formation that brings refreshing ocean water through small crevices, resulting in high-pressure water pools among the rocks below.